nvimpel/chipwhisperer/docs/source/Targets/CW305 Artix FPGA.md

 {doc}`../firmware`.

 There is also a Cortex Debug Connector located near the USB-B connector that can be used to program and debug the SAM3U.
-See [this section](#sam3u-firmware) for SAM3U firmware details.

 The firmware for the SAM3U is open-source and can be modified as you wish; find it in the [cw305-artix-target repository](https://github.com/newaetech/cw305-artix-target)